CodeFirst19/BusinessWebsite/README.md

 # DeveloperScene
 DevelopeScene is a web application template for a software development comapany.
-The web application was developed in ASP.NET Core MVC, with Bootstrap
+The web application was developed in ASP.NET Core MVC (C#), with Bootstrap